requiem958/Turing_Machine/README.md

 - Emulation of a TM operating on an n-symbols alphabet by a TM operating on binary alphabet (2017)
 - The Universal Turing Machine (2019)
 - Emulation of a n-Bands TM by a single-band TM (2021 ?)
-- The Universal Scheduler running two Turing Machine one step each (2023 ?)
+- The Universal Scheduler running two Turing Machines one step each (2023 ?)

 ## Modules already available